-There have been other officials who have violated these laws without prosecution.
 In the case of President Bill Clinton’s former national security adviser Sandy Berger, he stuffed classified material in his socks to remove them from the archives.
 General David Petraeus was accused of giving access to classified information to his alleged lover but was also given no jail time on a misdemeanor.

-Controversies like the one involving Sandy Berger make it less likely that this would be treated as a criminal matter, though we still do not know key facts.
+Controversies like the one is less likely that this would be treated as a criminal matter, though we still do not know key facts.
 Moreover, one would expect a search warrant to be issued if the Justice Department was treating this as a criminal investigation.
 Once classified material is found, they would have a basis for demanding a broader search of areas and computers.

 Nevertheless, this remains a serious allegation leveled against the former president.
 You cannot be part of the “Lock Her Up” crowd and immediately pivot to “Let Him Go” when a similar allegation is raised against the former president.
 That does not mean that the allegations are true, but they should be confirmed.